 Nicole and I agree to meet every month to create and review a monthly budget.
 I have dubbed this the “budget party”.
 She does not find it to be much of a “party” per se, but I figured if I call it a party she might be more willing to show up.

 The monthly party consists of pizza and us developing a zero-based budget through Mint where every dollar that we earn each month is committed.
 This way we were controlling our money instead of our money controlling us.
 (For the spreadsheet fans out there, Tiller is a great resource too.)

 Since paying off the mortgage is a big deal to both of us, we ensure that the extra principal payments are included in this budget each month.
-Since the additional principal payments are automated, it has become our way of life.
-It is kind of like when you set up automated retirement contributions.
+With the additional principal payments being automated, it has become our way of life.
+It’s kind of like when you set up automated retirement contributions.
 You don’t even allow yourself to realize you have access to that money.

 My wife is a good yin to my yang.
 She likes dreaming for the future with me and having a little less today so we can have more tomorrow.
 She also wants to make sure we’re enjoying our lives today.
 With the madness that sometimes comes with my full-time job and two kids under four years old, we both agreed that if we’re going to do this crazy 5-year mortgage pay off extravaganza then we still need to have fun.